amaranth-lang/amaranth/docs/install.rst

 Development snapshot
 --------------------

-.. |snapshot:install| replace:: To install the latest development snapshot of nMigen, run:
+.. |snapshot:install| replace:: To install the latest development snapshot of Amaranth, run:

 .. platform-picker::